nicolargo/glances/README.rst

 Linux
 -----

-Actually, packages exist for Arch Linux, Fedora/CentOS/RHEL, Debian (Sid/Testing) and Ubuntu (13.04+), so you should be able to install it using your favorite package manager.
+At the moment, packages exist for Arch Linux, Gentoo, Fedora/CentOS/RHEL, Debian (Sid/Testing) and Ubuntu (13.04+), so you should be able to install it using your favorite package manager.